tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 `// Nodes to connect to (IPv6 only).
                 "connectTo":
 		{`
-Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confrim changes).
+Insert the respective code, and the save (ctrl+X to save, then ctrl+S to confirm file name, then ENTER to confirm changes).
 Your code should look somwhat like this:
 `// Nodes to connect to (IPv4 only).